Trick Measurement Techniques

 External measurements using a wrench

 An open-end wrench can provide a direct measurement for its one size.
-Though most nuts and bolts used on bicycles are metric, many standard dimensions of bicycle parts are inch sizes.
-So, they offer a way to put inch-size wrenches to good use on bicycles.
+Though most nuts and bolts used on bicycles are metric, inch-size wrenches can come in handy as measuring tools.
 Open-end wrenches can be used directly to measure the outside diameter of axles, seatposts, stems and other parts.
 A wrench will be very slightly larger than the labeled size, to fit easily over wrench flats.
-Sometimes an inch-size wrench is convenient to measure an metric part.
+Sometimes an inch-size wrench is convenient to measure a metric part.
 In particular, 3/8 inch is almost exactly the same as 9.5 mm, the diameter of many hub axles.

 Vise-grip pliers also allow comparison after screwing down the adjustment so the jaws can just slip over the part to be measured.